 We recommend you read the article in full and consider some of the suggested strategies, click here for the link.

-To see Elizabeth Stokoe taking about her work around language go to:
+To see Elizabeth Stokoe taking about her work around language, watch this:

 You may find it helpful to reflect on how you use language with your clients and how this influences clients in positive or less positive ways.
 It may be a useful topic to reflect on in your clinical supervision.

-To see all Veriti’s upcoming Motivational Interviewing courses click here.
+To find out more about Veriti’s upcoming Motivational Interviewing courses click here.

 * Article contributed by Barbara Bowler (Veriti Director).